-Early 13th/14th Century; extinct Sophora (Huai) wood, pine or other soft wood for secondary framework; excellent condition; Shanxi.
+13th/14th Century; extinct Sophora (Huai) wood, pine and other soft wood for secondary framework; restored to its archaistic beauty with proper restoration; Shanxi.

-This coffer is very rare not only because of its age but also because of its wood.
-The Sophora is a tree extinct after the Ming period due to its slow growth and excessive use as building material during the Yuan and Ming dynasties.
-The tree grew only about an inch a year so the wood is very dense; since it is also naturally resistant to moisture and insect damage, it was the wood of choice as building material during those early periods.
-The excessive use eventually caused the demise of the tree.
-So, any furniture made from this wood is commonly determined to be at least a Ming piece.
+This coffer is rare not only because of its age but also because of its wood.
+The Sophora is a tree extinct after the Ming period due to its slow growth and its wood over-use during the Yuan and Ming dynasties.
+It was the wood of choice as furniture building material because it is not only dense, it also naturally resists moisture and insect damage, in addition to having beautiful deep grain patterns that make painted decorations unnecessary.

-During the early Ming period, the society was very much a society dominated by the scholar class which pursued writing, painting, and collecting pottery and vases in their leisure time.
-A long exceptional-looking table like this coffer must have belonged to someone of very high scholar/official class.
+During the early Ming period, the society was dominated by the scholar class which pursued writing, painting, and collecting pottery and vases in their leisure time.
+An exceptional-looking table like this coffer must have belonged to someone of the elite scholar/official class.
 Its wide surface allows the scholar to paint and write on it.
 As banks did not exist at that early age, a coffer with hidden space below the drawers were used to conceal some of his valuable personal belongings.